Asa

 About Asa

-Asa, the third king of the Kingdom of Judah, reigned from approximately 910 to 869 BCE.
-He was the son of Abijah and the grandson of Rehoboam, making him a direct descendant of King David.
+Asa was the third king of the Kingdom of Judah, reigning from approximately 910 BC to 869 BC.
+He is noted for his significant religious reforms and efforts to return Judah to the worship of Yahweh.
+Asa was the son of Abijah and the grandson of Rehoboam, placing him in the direct lineage of King David.
+His reign is chronicled in the biblical books of 1 Kings (15:9-24) and 2 Chronicles (14-16).

-However, Asa's later years were marked by a reliance on political alliances rather than divine intervention.
-When Baasha, king of Israel, fortified Ramah to block access to Judah, Asa sought assistance from Ben-Hadad, king of Aram, rather than relying on God (2 Chronicles 16:1-6).
-This decision was criticized by the prophet Hanani, who rebuked Asa for not relying on the Lord, leading to Asa's imprisonment of the prophet and a period of personal and national decline (2 Chronicles 16:7-10).
+Asa's later years, however, were marked by a shift towards political alliances.
+When Baasha, the king of Israel, fortified Ramah to obstruct Judah, Asa formed an alliance with Ben-Hadad, the king of Aram, instead of seeking divine assistance (2 Chronicles 16:1-6).
+This decision was criticized by the prophet Hanani, leading to Asa's imprisonment of the prophet (2 Chronicles 16:7-10).

-Archaeologically, the period of Asa's reign corresponds with the Iron Age IIA in the Levant, a time of significant urban development and fortification in the region.
-While specific archaeological evidence directly linked to Asa is limited, the broader context of his reign fits within a period of increased political complexity and regional interactions, as seen in the archaeological record of Judah and its neighbors.
+The period of Asa's reign overlaps with the Iron Age IIA, a time of significant urban development and political complexity in the Levant.
+While direct archaeological evidence specifically linked to Asa is limited, the context of his reign is consistent with a period of increased regional interactions and fortifications noted in the archaeological record of Judah and its neighboring entities.

 Explore Asa in Context